crosve/samuel/README.md

 # Samuel
-Working on a client of mines web design to showcase his workout to potential employers
+Working on a client of mines web design to showcase his work to potential employers